Kafū, aged forty-one.

 July 23rd.

-The form of the face and hair of the Oshun puppet I observed this evening bore a resemblance to the women seen in Torii Kiyonaga’s woodblock prints.
+The hairstyle and facial features of the Oshun puppet observed this evening bore resemblance to the women seen in Torii Kiyonaga's woodblock prints.

-It must have adopted an old form from around the Tenmei and Kansei eras.
+It must have taken its ancient style from the Tenmei and Kansei eras.

-The puppet of Matsuōmaru seen in the scene of Sakurumaru’s seppuku brought to mind Harushō’s nishiki-e.
+The Matsuōmaru puppet seen in the scene of Sakuramaru's seppuku evoked Shunshō's woodblock prints.

 July 24th.

-Since my humble house lacked space for airing books, I spread them out on the rooftop drying platform.
+Finding no space for book-sunning in my cramped quarters, I laid them out upon the rooftop drying platform.

 July 25th.

-The proofreading sheets for Volume Three of the Collected Works began on this day.
+The proofreading of Volume 3 of my Complete Works began on this day.

 July 26th.